 - Housing Benefit

 - are an individual who earns less than the £1608.75 gross per month or

 - your household income is such that it falls within the agreed definition of ‘low income’ for your household type

 Applications for support are for single applicants.
 Any other applications for those within the same household must be made separately and individually.

 Before you apply, please ensure you have the information in this list:

-- your National Insurance number
+- your national insurance number

-- your most recent wage slip, or proof of self-employment
+- proof of employment or self-employment

 If you meet these criteria and wish to apply, please apply online for a self-isolation support grant

 Self-isolation payments are taxable.
 If you're employed, you'll pay tax on the payment if you go over your tax-free personal allowance.
 Your tax code will change to collect the tax.
 You will not pay National Insurance contributions on the payment.
 If you're self-employed you must report the payment on your Self-Assessment tax return.an EH41 3HA.